 Be greedy when others are fearful.Tweet This

 Connor also makes the mistake that a lot of us make by keeping too much in a savings account.
-That money is better utilized in something like Betterment.
+That money is better utilized for something like Betterment.
 A Betterment account can be liquidated in two days.
 Unless you need bail money or something, there aren’t too many emergencies that will require faster access.

 We all wish we could be as smart as Connor was with his money so early on.
-He has some room for improvement but he is nearly a text book case of smart money management.
+He has some room for improvement, but he is nearly a textbook case of smart money management.
 As long as Connor continues to listen to our podcast, he’ll do well.

 Mint: LMM’s budgeting weapon of choice.